spatialsimulator/XitoSBML/README.md

 ![diagram of example2](./screenshots/example2.png "Diagram of example model 2")

 1. Launch ImageJ (Fiji)
-2. Load original images (not mandatory) and its segmented images
+2. Load original images (not mandatory) and their segmented images
 3. Click [Plugins] -> [XitoSBML] -> [run Spatial Image SBML Plugin]
 4. On [DomainType Namer] dialog, assign an opened image to each organelle (ex. nucleus, cytosol)
 5. XitoSBML will ask whether you want to add SBML objects (Species, Reactions and Parameters) to your model.
 If you just want to conver your image files to Spatial SBML, then just click [Yes]